 The ghost kitchen business model and off-premise brands may have been brought to light by the novel Covid-19 pandemic.
 However, it is a long-existing concept that's partly embedded in online ordering systems.
 Traditional restaurants started crossing into the digital market by creating websites and online marketing.
 Ordering systems and delivery options have also gotten better as more sectors shift to leverage modern technology.

-Virtual kitchens were seen as a threat to traditional restaurants and off-premise brands were growing steadily.
+Ghost kitchens were seen as a threat to traditional restaurants and off-premise brands were growing steadily.
 However, when the pandemic hit, forcing businesses to close doors in the wake of social distancing, online business models became the viable solution to business continuity.
 Ghost kitchen startups have since soared and promise profitability and success despite the hard times.

 What Is A Ghost Kitchen?